SiliconLabs/peripheral_examples/series1/acmp/acmp_interrupt/readme.txt

 pin is compared with internal Vref of 1.25V.
 The program interrupts when the voltage on that pin drops below 1.25V, and toggles LED0.

+Note: Analog pin inputs cannot exceed the minimum of IOVDD or AVDD + 0.3V, regardless of whether OVT is enabled or disabled.

 How To Test:
 1. Build the project and download to the Starter Kit
 2. Drop the voltage on the input pin below 1.25V and watch LED0 toggle